roytang/blog/content/post/2017/12/grand-prix-singapore-2017-tournament-report.md

 I had [booked the Singapore trip][1] earlier in the year, since I almost always [attend Grand Prixs in Singapore][2] as its an easy trip and gives a good opportunity to visit friends.
 Unfortunately, I ended up not having time to prepare for the tournament itself.
 Fortunately, it was a limited event rather than constructed, so I figured maybe I could wing it and still do well.
 (Spoiler: I could not.)

 Prior to the trip, my prep for the sealed format had consisted of a single pool at my prerelease and reading a few articles online the night before the trip.
-I went there on Day 0/Friday to try a last chance trial, but didn't get past the first round due to a "I'm still testing&#8221; mentality that meant poor mulligans and not reading the cards and tilting and scooping before figuring out there was an alternative.
+I went there on Day 0/Friday to try a last chance trial, but didn't get past the first round due to a "I'm still testing" mentality that meant poor mulligans and not reading the cards and tilting and scooping before figuring out there was an alternative.

 Later that night, we opened 6 different sealed pools and tried out a few different builds to get a feel for the format.
 I liked the B/W vampires archetype best, and felt that the format was aggressive and wanted to avoid dinosaur decks which would have too many high-end drops.
 (Spoilers: Dinosaur decks would be my undoing).
 I knew I wanted to open cards like Bishop's Soldier, Mark of the Vampire, Walk the Plank, Vanquish the Weak, Ixalan's Binding and so on.